doccano/doccano/README.md

 ...
 ```

+For a text classification task you can also upload a file in json format.
+Each line must contain an json object with should at least one field (`text`).
+Using this option is required if you want to import items which contain new line character.

-Once you select a csv file on your computer, select `Upload` button.
+Once you select a csv or json file on your computer, select `Upload` button.

 ### Define labels